History of Audley End House and Gardens

 Paul Drury FSA is an archaeologist and architectural historian, whose interest in applying archaeological techniques (including excavation) to understanding the evolution of Elizabethan and Jacobean great houses began with his work at Audley End in the 1970s.

-Read more about Audley End
+Find out more about Audley End

 Discover how John Griffin Griffin installed domestic inventions and comforts at Audley End that were well ahead of their time.